 Ideas for Feeling Confident and Sexy

 What could you do, this week, to feel sexier and more confident?
-Here are a few ideas – move your body every day (walking is great), stand up straight, act confident (even if you don’t feel it!), share your passions with people, try some new makeup that plays up your best features, invest in an item of clothing that flatters your coloring and figure, buy some new lingerie and wear it, invest in a good haircut, read a book or blog that encourages sex and intimacy in marriage (like these), take charge by initiating something fun with your husband, use candles or dim lighting in your bedroom, put together a sexy music playlist (check here, here and here for ideas) or allow yourself some time to relax and regroup from the stresses of the day.
+Here are a few ideas – move your body every day (walking is great), stand up straight, act confident (even if you don’t feel it!), share your passions with people, try some new makeup that plays up your best features, invest in an item of clothing that flatters your coloring and figure, buy some new lingerie and wear it, invest in a good haircut, read a book or blog that encourages sex and intimacy in marriage (check out our Sex and Marriage Resources page), take charge by initiating something fun with your husband, use candles or dim lighting in your bedroom, try some sensual essential oils or essential oil blends, put together a sexy music playlist or allow yourself some time to relax and regroup from the stresses of the day.
 Pick one of these, or one of your own, and try it out this week.